Ms. Marisa Rieber

 My name is Marisa Rieber and I am very excited to be teaching 4th grade at Holy Cross this year!
 I grew up in Pittsburgh, Pennsylvania and graduated from the University of Notre Dame in South Bend, Indiana, with a degree in psychology.
 After college, I joined the PACE program through the University of Portland, so I got to spend the last two years teaching fourth grade in Honolulu while returning to Portland in the summers for graduate courses.
 I graduated with my Master of Arts in Teaching in early August 2017.
 In my free time, I love reading, baking, and swimming.
 I am thrilled to be joining the Holy Cross community, and I look forward to a year full of learning, laughter, and kindness!

 "We are the light of the world."
 Matthew 5:14

 Khan Academy: K-12 interactive exercises and tutorials for a wide array of subjects.
-Your child will have a custom learning dashboard that lets him or her practice skills based on the individual level.
+All 4th graders already have a login and have experience using it for math.
+Your child will have a custom learning dashboard that lets him or her practice skills based on the individual level, along with video tutorials to help them learn new concepts.
 Students can see how they’re doing and also receive fun rewards along the way like badges and points.

 NCTM Illuminations: K-12 activities and games for nearly every math topic.
 Look under "lessons" and select grades 3-5, or explore the challenging brain teasers.